singnet/snet-sdk-python/docs/main/config.md

 5. [get_session_network_keys_removable](#function-get_session_network_keys_removable)
 6. [get_session_keys](#function-get_session_keys)

-### class `ClientLibGenerator`
+### Class `Config`

-extends: -
+extends: `ConfigParser`

 is extended by: -

 #### description

+This is a configuration manager for the SDK.
+It is responsible for handling configuration settings for the SDK.

 #### attributes

--
+- `_config_file` (Path): The path to the configuration file.
+- `sdk_config` (dict): The SDK configuration.
+- `is_sdk` (bool): Whether the configuration is for the SDK.

 #### methods

 #### `__init__`

 Initializes a new instance of the class.
+Reads the configuration file or creates a default one if it doesn't exist.
+Initializes attributes by the passed arguments.

 ###### args:

--
+- `_snet_folder` (Path): The path to the folder where the configuration file is located.
+Defaults to "~/.snet".
+- `sdk_config` (dict): The SDK configuration.
+Defaults to _None_.

 ###### returns: